Janooba/immersive-interactions/README.md

 Online documentation for the Immersive Interactions package can be found [here](https://docs.google.com/document/d/1okMFHb6yietf2g4nO5SxbSJP94q_d9qgWeNA-ezVXew/edit?usp=sharing).

 If you’d like to test out the system yourself, join the following world: [Immersive Interactions](https://vrchat.com/home/world/wrld_925c0e94-a683-4100-8696-7b289becf392)

-## Dependencies

-- Udon Sharp
-- TextMeshPro (for debugging)

-## Installation

-- Add this project to VCC with this url `https://Janooba.github.io/immersive-interactions/index.json` or by clicking the Add to VCC button here [Here](https://janooba.github.io/immersive-interactions/)

-- Alternatively, check out the [Releases](https://github.com/Janooba/immersive-interactions/releases) page for old-school package access.

 ## Quick Start